windelbouwman/ppci/docs/howto/backend.rst

 In the above example, two instruction classes are defined.
-When combined, the tokens, syntax and patterns are combined into the last instruction.
+When combined, the tokens, syntax and patterns are combined into the new instruction:

 .. doctest:: encoding